-Results obtained for the fault-tolerant version of the Bitonic sort parallel sorting algorithm are described next.
-It is important to mention that the purpose here is not to increase the speedup of the algorithm in comparison with existing versions, but to confirm that they are robust and keep on executing even after a massive (up to N - 1 out of N) number of nodes fail at runtime.
+Results obtained for the fault-tolerant versions of the parallel sorting algorithms are described next.
+It is important to mention that the purpose here is not to increase the speedup of the algorithms in comparison with existing versions, but to confirm that they are robust and keep on executing even after a massive (up to N - 1 out of N) number of nodes fail at runtime.

-B. Results
+5.2 Results